 Thicken if needed:

-If chocolate sauce is a bit thin, add coconut oil.
+If the chocolate sauce is a bit thin, add a dash of coconut oil.

 Pour over protein waffles:

-Pour protein chocolate sauce on waffles, top with strawberries, and serve immediately.
+Pour protein chocolate sauce on waffles, top with strawberries or fruit of your choice, and serve immediately for the perfectly sweet breakfast.

 Make Ahead & Storage

-Allow the waffles to cool completely before transferring them into an airtight container.
+Allow the waffles to cool completely before transferring them into an airtight container in the fridge.
 Place parchment paper between individual servings before freezing, which will make it easier to separate when reheating.
 These waffles can be stored in the freezer for up to three months.
 To reheat, simply place the frozen waffle in a preheated oven at 350°F or pop it in a toaster.

-Protein waffles are a delicious, nutritious breakfast option that can be customized with a variety of toppings.
+Crispy protein waffles are a delicious, nutritious pudmpkin spice breakfast option that can be customized with a variety of toppings.
 To really make your protein waffle stand out, consider topping it with:

 - Protein chocolate sauce, of course!